elastic/geneve/tests/reports/alerts_from_rules-8.7.md

      (process.name : "net1.exe" or process.pe.original_file_name == "net1.exe") and
      not process.parent.name : "net.exe"
     )
-   ) and process.args : ("group", "user", "localgroup") and not process.args : "/add"
+   ) and process.args : ("accounts", "group", "user", "localgroup") and not process.args : "/add"
   ) or
   (process.name:("dsquery.exe", "dsget.exe") and process.args:("*members*", "user")) or
   (process.name:"dsquery.exe" and process.args:"*filter*") or